Search The Nudge

 At the end of the space, the centrepiece that was once the altar has now become a beer bar (supplied by the micro brewery underneath it), with is made from a thousand unique glass bricks, all blown from broken beer steins at their Elephant & Castle site.
 Then, bracketing out on either side and running down the church walls you’ll find florists, grocery shops, book stores, coffee bars, patisseries, and a gelateria.

 Looking down on everything from the upper tier are the other food stalls, with everything from Neapolitan pizza, to handmade pasta, to a cocktails & seafood bar, to a Japanese-style robata, to an Italian steak house, to bao buns, to a champagne bar, to yet more besides.
-There’s even set to be a nifty little roof terrace outside, too.
+And if you head up to the roof, you’ll find a secluded, festoon-lit terrace sitting in the shadow of the church’s bell tower.

 Right down below in the vaulted basement you’ll find separate spaces for wine, cheese, and ham.
 And joining those, there’s the aforementioned brewery, and a bread & pasta ‘lab’ where they experiment with new dough-making techniques.
 And last but not least, there’s a little cookery school for classes & workshops, which you’ll probably want to check out.